sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-02-How-Java-Works.md

 a compatible JRE.
 However, users can download a JRE to be able to run Java programs without installing a JDK (non-developers wanting to run Java programs will often do this).

-JREs also contain to various class libraries (like the core Java class libraries).
+JREs also contain various class libraries (like the core Java class libraries).
+In a specialized runtime environment, the included libraries could be changed, creating a custom JRE.
+That, however, is beyond the scope of this course.

 ### JVM
 Each JRE contains a **Java Virtual Machine (JVM)**.
-A *virtual machine* is software resource that acts like a computer; virtual machines, functionally, have their own operating system, memory, processor, instruction set (machine language), etc.
+A *virtual machine* is software resource that acts like a separate computer; virtual machines, functionally, have their own operating system, memory, processor, instruction set (machine language), etc.
 However, each of these resources is effectively borrowed from the host (physical) machine.